CodeLeom/docs/docs/1.concepts/basics/transactions/overview.md

 sidebar_label: Overview
 ---

 NEAR is asynchronous by design.
-While it opens a wide range of possibilities for smart contracts implementations, it may also add to confusion among beginners and newcomers from other blockchain platforms.
+While it opens a wide range of possibilities for smart contract implementations, it may also cause confusion among beginners and newcomers from other blockchain platforms.
-Transactions in NEAR may contain actions that do asynchronous work, in such cases keep in mind the possible outcomes of success or failure of the transaction.
+Transactions in NEAR may contain actions that do asynchronous work, in such cases keep in mind the possible outcomes of success (resolve) or failure (reject) of the transaction.
 For example, if a transaction contains a cross-contract call, it may be marked as successful, but the other contract execution might fail.
 This article covers possible scenarios for this.

 A transaction is the smallest unit of work that can be assigned to the network.
 "Work" in this case means compute (executing a function) or storage (reading/writing data).
 A transaction is composed of one or more `Action`s.
 A transaction with more than one action is referred to as a "batch transaction".
-Since transactions are the smallest units of work, they are also atomic, but again, asynchronous actions do not necessarily cascade their success or failure the whole transaction.
+Since transactions are the smallest units of work, they are also atomic, but again, asynchronous actions do not necessarily cascade their success or failure through the whole transaction.

-There is also a concept of `Receipt`, which is either "request to apply an `Action`" or "result of the `Action`".
+There is also a concept of `Receipt`, which is either a "request to apply an `Action`" or "result of the `Action`".
 All cross-contract communication is done through receipts.
 An action may result in one or more receipts.
 The Blockchain may be seen as a series of Transactions, but it's also a series of Receipts.

 :::tip
 You can use <a href="https://nearblocks.io/">NEAR Blockchain Explorer</a> to inspect and see all actions and receipts related to a transaction.
 :::

-An in depth documentation about transactions can be found in [NEAR Protocol Specifications (nomicon.io)](https://nomicon.io/RuntimeSpec/Transactions).
+In-depth documentation about transactions can be found in [NEAR Protocol Specifications (nomicon.io)](https://nomicon.io/RuntimeSpec/Transactions).
-On this page we give an overview of the important aspects of transactions on NEAR.
+This page provides an overview of the important aspects of transactions on NEAR.

 ## Transaction {#transaction}